arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 to the noise term $\epsilon(x)$ as the **nugget**, and $\sigma^2$ the **nugget variance** (sometimes these terms are conflated).
-In this context, instead of representing observation noise, $\sigma^2$ is often thought of as representing some unresolved small-scale randomness in the random field itself.
+In this context, instead of representing observation noise, $\sigma^2$ is often thought of as representing some unresolved small-scale randomness in the spatial field itself.
 If you imagine sampling a field to determine the concentration of some mineral across space, then you would hope that repeated measurements (taken around the same time) would yield the same values.
 Naturally, they may not, and the